CS56-StoreMapper/StoreMapper/SETUP.md

 - If you encounter any "Class not found" errors, ensure that all dependencies are correctly downloaded by Maven
 - For any server-related issues, check the Tomcat logs in `$CATALINA_HOME/logs/`
+- If you're using VS Code and encounter Java-related issues, try:
+  1. Opening the Command Palette (Ctrl+Shift+P or Cmd+Shift+P on macOS)
+  2. Running "Java: Clean Java Language Server Workspace"
+  3. Selecting "Restart and delete" when prompted

 ## Next Steps